United Nations General Assembly Resolution 47/1: Debate

-At the time of the vote in the General Assembly, Yugoslav Prime Minister Milan Panic tried to prevent the resolution from being adopted, arguing that the Yugoslav government was doing its utmost to stop the war.
-Several countries, however, concluded that even if Panic was sincere about the search for peace in the region, his government had been unable to control the Serbian militias in Bosnia-Herzegovina.
+At the time of the vote in the General Assembly, the Prime Minister of the new Republic Milan Panic tried to prevent the resolution from being adopted, arguing that his government was doing its utmost to stop the war.
+Several countries, however, concluded that even if Panic was sincere about the efforts for peace in the region, his government had been unable to control the Serbian militias in Bosnia-Herzegovina.
 Alia Izetbegovic, president of Bosnia-Herzegovina, said: "I do not question [Panic's] intentions to try to influence Belgrade's politics, but I doubt if he has a chance to get anything."

-The resolution was adopted with 127 votes in favor, 6 against, 26 abstentions and 20 absences, marking the first time in UN history that a country was expelled from the body, although South Africa was facing a similar punishment due to Apartheid since 1974.
+The resolutions established a precedent that a federation had ceased to exist where 4 out of 6 member states had left; and that the 2 remaining member states could not automatically continue the membership of the former federation.

+The resolution has been incorrectly described as an “expulsion of a member of the UN”, but it was not, because Serbia and Montenegro had never been members in their own right.
+Although it had the practical effect of ending their former partial contribution as 2 of 6 members, through the participation exercised by the former Socialist Federal Republic of Yugoslavia.
+Technically it was a recognition and declaration that a state (the new Republic) was not a member.

+The resolutions were criticised by the Ambassador of the new Federal Republic who, inter alia, quoted a letter from the Secretariat Under-Secretary-General for Legal Affairs Legal Counsel, to the Permanent Representatives of Bosnia and Herzegovina and Croatia, which opined that the resolution did not end "Yugoslavia's" membership.
+According to the letter, "Yugoslavia" would remain a member of the UN.

+[The letter did not explain how a state which did not exist could be a member.]

 The resolution in brief

-The resolution considers that the Federal Republic of Yugoslavia can not "inherit" the post of Yugoslavia at the UN and that it must therefore apply for admission to the United Nations.
-Likewise, it must remain outside the work of the General Assembly.
+The resolution considers that the new Federal Republic of Yugoslavia can not "inherit" the UN membership of the Socialist Federal Republic of Yugoslavia and that it must therefore apply for admission to the United Nations.
+Likewise, it cannot participate in the work of the General Assembly or any organisation of the UN until it becomes a member.

-At the request of the delegations of Bosnia and Herzegovina and Croatia, the UN legal counsel in a letter to the Secretariat stated that the resolution did not end Yugoslav membership.
-According to the letter, Yugoslavia would remain a member of the UN, except that it would be marginalized from the General Assembly.
+A/RES/47/1 was adopted with 127 votes in favor, 6 against, 26 abstentions and 20 absences.
+(71% of all members, 80% of members present.)